- Project Proposal

 - Explain company philosophy and strengths

-- Provide contact information and directions to store
+- Provide contact information and directions to our location

 If your pages will not all be interconnected, you may also wish to draw a diagram showing the logical relationships or anticipated flow between pages.
 For example, the web site for a small nonprofit organization might look like this: